 The plugin adds a button to your post editor (as long as you are using the visual editor).

-When you click on the button a pop up appears that shows all of your links.
+When you click on the button a pop-up appears that shows all of your links.
 You can insert your link directly or insert your link using a shortcode (e.g. [thirstylink linkid=713]).
-You can also attach any of the images that are assigned to your link into your post.
+You can also attach any of the images that are assigned to your link to your post.

 The ‘all affiliate links’ page lists all of your links.
 It shows the categories and subcategories it’s attached to and the number of clicks that the link has had this week, last week, this month, and last month.

 I was very impressed with what Thirsty Affiliates can do.
 Those of you who are starting a new website (or don’t have a lot of cloaked links to transfer) should give Thirsty Affiliates a try.
 It gives you a lot of control over how your links work, lets you assign images to links and tracks the number of clicks for each link.
 Plus, because the plugin uses custom post types to save data, you can save and restore all of your links via the WordPress admin area using a regular backup and restore.

 I have been using the free plugin Simple Link Cloaker for years to cloak all of my links.
 It’s a very simple plugin but it works well.
 It uses htaccess to redirect links though therefore my cloaked links can’t be imported to Thirsty Affiliates easily.
 If I find an easy way to transfer my cloaked links I’ll definitely make the move to Thirsty Affiliates as I’m not currently tracking the number of clicks for my affiliate links.